bifinbabu/enhanced-authentication/readme.md

 ## Hosting and API Playground

+IMPORTANT NOTE: For testing the endpoints in the user routes, you need to first log in.
+The token received after logging in must be used to authorize in Swagger.

 - Hosted on Vercel: https://enhanced-authentication.vercel.app/
 - Swagger is used for API documentation and interactive testing.
 You can access the Swagger UI at: https://enhanced-authentication.vercel.app/api-docs/